 When a VLR fails, all its associations with SGSNs affected by the failure become invalid and may be deleted.
 Based on configuration data, the MSC/VLR sends a BSSAP+ Reset message to each of its associated SGSNs.
 The SGSNs mark all associations containing the restarted VLR as invalid.
-Upon receipt of a periodic Routing Area update request or a combined RA/LA update request from an MS that is both GPRS-attached and IMSI-attached, the SGSN may:
+For an MS that is both GPRS-attached and IMSI-attached, the SGSN may then: